Köhler illumination: Optical principles

 Schematics of Köhler illumination.
 Top: Illumination beam path, conjugated planes marked with the light green bar.
 Bottom: Imaging beam path, conjugated planes marked with the light blue bar.
+In this illustration the NA of the condenser is equal to the NA of the objective.
 See text for further details.

 These components lie in this order between the light source and the specimen and control the illumination of the specimen.
 The collector/field lenses act to collect light from the light source and focus it at the plane of the condenser diaphragm.
 The condenser lens acts to project this light, without focusing it, through the sample.
 This illumination scheme creates two sets of conjugate image planes, one with the light source and its images and one with the specimen and its images.
 These two sets of image planes are found at the following points (see image for numbers and letters):

-Light source image planes (labeled with the light green bar in the above image):
+Light source image planes / conjugate aperture planes (labeled with the light green bar in the above image):